jflessau/retro-cube/README.md

 | WEATHER_LAT              | Latitude of the location to get the weather for, e.g. `50.2`                    |
 | WEATHER_LON              | Longitude of the location to get the weather for, e.g. `12.9`                   |

 Then run `just run-remote` which connects via ssh to your pi using the `PI_USER` and `PI_IP` variables.
 It builds an executable binary within docker on your machine, copies it to your pi and runs it.
-This step will be much nicer when you have (keybased) paswordless ssh setup with your pi.
+This step will be much nicer when you have (keybased) passwordless ssh setup with your pi.

 ## Development